Lewis Brisbois Celebrates National Hispanic Heritage Month

 Lewis Brisbois Celebrates Pride Month

-Throughout the month of June, Lewis Brisbois will be celebrating and honoring our LGBTQ+ colleagues with a series of messages from our attorneys and staff sharing their perspectives on the meaning of Pride Month, as well as their personal stories regarding their day-to-day experiences in the legal profession and in their communities.
+Throughout the month of June, Lewis Brisbois celebrated and honored our LGBTQ+ colleagues with a series of messages from our attorneys and staff sharing their perspectives on the meaning of Pride Month, as well as their personal stories regarding their day-to-day experiences in the legal profession and in their communities.

-See all of our Pride Month spotlight posts here.
+You can see all our Pride Month spotlight posts here.

 Lewis Brisbois Recognizes Juneteenth